How do climate action projects work?

 It's a highly cost-efficient way to help minimise the climate crisis.

-All our projects have a raft of bonus benefits (aka co-benefits) in the communities where they are located e.g. creating jobs, improving health, empowering women, preserving biodiversity etc.
+All our projects are located in at-risk communities and have bonus benefits (= co-benefits) e.g. improving health, preserving biodiversity etc.

 Step 5.
 Be part of the collective